Ways to host single page application (SPA) and Static Site for FREE

 #3 surge.sh

-Surge is the easiest and simplest tool to host your site for free, without leaving your CLI.
+Surge is the easiest and simplest tool to host your site for free without leaving your CLI.

-Just install surge globally
+Just install surge globally.

 npm i -g surge

-to deploy.
-Rest of the details are part of this command which you enter interactively.
+And from your project directory, just run surge to deploy.
+The rest of the details are part of this command which you enter interactively.

-pipeline, so you can leave the build process to surge itself.
+Surge also works with Grunt pipelines, so you can leave the build process to surge itself.

 It comes with basic SSL for the free account as well.